 Members are encouraged to spend more than one year involved in this project, so they have time to learn what clothing styles look best on them while they also gain skills in building a versatile wardrobe and staying within their budget.
 Each year enrolled in Shopping should build on previous year's learning experience.
 For all level of this project, participants should bring a garment to display and model for the judge.

-Exhibit one of the following options that align with the Shopping in Style level:
+Shopping in Style (SF 50154, 50155, 50156) Shopping in Style Digital - Required Exhibit one of the following options that align with the Shopping in Style level: